vdesabou/kafka-docker-playground-docs/docs/playground topic produce.md

 * You can also generate json data using json or sql format using syntax from https://github.com/MaterializeInc/datagen

+* You can also generate json data using syntax from https://github.com/vdesabou/avro-random-generator (same as datagen source connector)

 * Use completion to select predefined schemas (or use your own schema file) 🎓 Tip: use \<tab\> completion to trigger fzf completion

 * Directly set payload ("%g" can be used to generate a counter)